xrdocs/8000/_tutorials/cisco-8000-port-assignment.md

 | Hu0/0/0/13 | 0/3/7         | Hu0/0/0/27 | 0/1/3         |            |               |

 ### Cisco 8212-48FH-M
 Cisco 8212-48FH-M is made of a single P100 NPU.
 This system has 24 ports of QSFP-DD800 and 24 ports of QSFP56-DD.
 It supports MACsec on all ports.
+All ports support PTP timing at Class C performance.

 ![Slugger-photo.png]({{site.baseurl}}/images/Slugger-photo.png){: .full}